-The biggest revelation of the series occurs when a man named Adam Whitman shows up to the Sterling Cooper office claiming to be Don’s half-brother.
-He says he saw Don’s photograph in the newspaper and is overjoyed to find out that Dick Whitman is alive and well.
-Like seeing a ghost, he remarks.
+The biggest revelation of the series occurs when a man named Adam Whitman shows up at the Sterling Cooper office claiming to be Don’s half-brother.
+He found Don’s photograph in a newspaper, and is overjoyed to find out that “Dick Whitman” is alive and well.

 Who is Don Draper?
-Suddenly, Mad Men’s defining question is a double-edged sword — who was Dick Whitman?
+Suddenly, Mad Men’s defining question is a double-edged sword: Who was Dick Whitman?

 “Did you even miss me?”
 Adam tenderly asks.
 Don pauses for a few seconds before giving an answer that may or may not be genuine: “Of course I did.”

-And, for the time being, to which persona does he truly belong?
+But for the time being, to which persona does he truly belong?

 Mergers & Acquisitions

-- Out of all Mad Men’s seven seasons, the debut has the strongest focus on Don’s past.
+- Out of Mad Men’s seven seasons, the debut has the strongest focus on Don’s past.
 His encounter with Adam Whitman lays the groundwork for the season’s central mystery, which will be expanded upon via flashback throughout the entire show.

-“I want you to pull my hair, ravish me and leave me for dead.”
+- “I want you to pull my hair, ravish me and leave me for dead.”